Suunto: Software

 Suunto provides software for interpreting recorded data from watches and for controlling them.

 For T6 there was Training Manager software and for T3 and T4 there was Training Manager Lite.

 In the beginning of 2010 Suunto released Movescount online service.
 In 2014 Suunto introduced an app for using Movescount functions in iOS mobile devices.
 After being delayed multiple times, Movescount app for Android was released on May 4, 2015.

 On May 4, 2015, Amer Sports announced having acquired Sports Tracker, which was joining forces with Movescount.
-Later this alliance became a base of Amer Sport digital services.Suunto 7R -software brings connectivity between compatible 7R -watches and iOS-devices.
+Later this alliance became a base of Amer Sport digital services.

+Suunto 7R -software brings connectivity between compatible 7R -watches and iOS-devices.

 In December 2015, Suunto introduced Customizer, a web page to create and order a customized watch according to individual preferences.
 At first this is available to be done with Ambit3 Peak and Sport.

 In 2021, the Movescount web-based online service was closed and replaced by a dedicated Suunto app available for iOS and Android.

+In September 2024, Suunto introduced DDFA (Dynamical Detrended Fluctuation Analysis) estimating training zones from heart rate variability in real time.
+Developed with Monicardi, it enables personalized intensity feedback.